 Figure 8.
 Turkish nomad tent, alacik, on stone footings (Cribb 1983, figs 46, 47; author's copies).
 Note the stores and hearth on the women’s side.

 Figure 9.
-The low storage latitudes between 35o N and S for hunters and gatherers without access to farming products.
+The low storage latitudes between 35o N and S for hunters and gatherers without economic intensification (Binford 2001, 257).

 Figure 10.
 A model of gendered spaces within transportable, circular tents from comparable latitudes 48o and 52oN and continental environments in Asia and north America.
 The principal sources are Blackfoot, Iinnu, Evenki and Dukha (references in Table 7).
 Living space varies among these four groups from 17–27 m2.
 See Table 7 for further examples of this general model from other latitudes and economies.